oreinecke/couchgis/README.md

 ###Search Performance

 As the number of documents exceeds 10000, response time will depend on the complexity of the filter.
-Whenever possible, CouchGIS will improve response time by using a secondary index, instead of the documents itself:
+Whenever possible, CouchGIS improves response time by using a secondary index, instead of the documents itself:
 - Selecting one or more document types usually responds instantly.
 - Restricting documents to a certain time range also responds instantly.
 I recommend taking a look at [_view/type-year](couchgis/views/type-year).
 It